mdhdoan/dfo-salmon-ontology/README.md

 ## Quickstart (WebProtégé & OntoGraf)

-1. Create a new project in **WebProtégé** and upload `dfo-salmon.ttl`.
+1. Create a new project in **Protégé Desktop** and upload `dfo-salmon.ttl`.
 2. Use **OntoGraf** to explore class/property relationships interactively.
+3. Export new .ttl file from Protégé.
-3. Discuss proposed edits in GitHub Issues.
+4. Discuss proposed edits in GitHub Issues.
-4. Approved edits are applied directly to `dfo-salmon.ttl`.
+5. Approved issues edits are turned into Pull Requests applied directly to `dfo-salmon.ttl in GitHub
-5. **IRIs are permanent**: update labels/comments, not IRIs.
+6. **IRIs are permanent**: update labels/comments, not IRIs.

 ---